CROSSROADS COUNSELING

 Grasgreen (2013) argues only 28.3% of college graduates say they "are engaged in their jobs," citing 2 reasons:

-1. Students were without clear career paths in college and or
+1. Students or young adults were without clear career paths in high school before they entered college.

 2. They were lacking strong mentorship, all of which resulted in their disengagement or getting stuck in life.

-The takeaway from this suggests that if students never have the opportunity to define a clear career path or find a mentor to guide them, then what they need is professional counseling.
-Otherwise, as Gallop (2020) research reveals, this uncertainty has led far too many young adults feeling stuck after graduation in jobs that do not fit them.
+The takeaway from this suggests that if young adults never have the opportunity to define a clear career path or find a mentor to guide them, they will disengage at work and lose hope.
+What they require is a unique discovery process that helps them find that pathway.
+Otherwise, as Gallop (2020) research reveals, this uncertainty leads many young adults to feeling stuck after graduation, in jobs that do not draw upon their unique measurable giftedness.
+What often results is the daunting question: "What might I have become in life?"

-"How can I get interested in a career path if I don't know if I have the inborn abilities to succeed in it?"
+"How can I get interested in pursuing a career path, unless I know I was born with the innate abilities necessary to succeed in it?"

 Solution: